bunmidavies/year3notes/COMP34111/UCT selection method.md

 [[COMP34111]]

-- UCT is an exploring strategy, similar to [[epsilon greedy selection]]
+- UCT is an exploring strategy, similar to [[epsilon-greedy policy]]

 - each node $v$ stores two quantities:
 	1. $Q(v)$ - the sum of all payoffs received (all playouts which pass through $v$)